-Finnish artist Sami Korkiakoski (b.
+Finnish artist SAMI (also known as Sami Korkiakoski, b.
 1978) works with large scale paintings in which he explores line, rhythm and feeling, taking the line to a whole new level.

-Korkiakoski received his MA from the University of Art and Design Helsinki, and his MFA from the Finnish Academy of Fine Arts, Helsinki.
-He has exhibited widely across Finland and internationally, including solo shows with Peter Makebish Gallery (NYC), Makasiini Contemporary (FI), TM Gallery (FI), and Artag Gallery (FI).
-His work resides in numerous public collections such as Wäinö Aaltonen Museum of Art, Sara Hildén Art Museum, Salo Art Museum, Kunsti Museum of Modern Art, and Kuopio Art Museum.
+SAMI received his MA from the University of Art and Design Helsinki, and his MFA from the Finnish Academy of Fine Arts, Helsinki.
+He has exhibited widely across Finland and internationally, including solo shows with Peter Makebish Gallery (NYC), Lowell Ryan Projects (LA), Makasiini Contemporary (FI), TM Gallery (FI), and Artag Gallery (FI) among many others.
+His work resides in numerous public collections such as Wäinö Aaltonen Museum of Art, Sara Hildén Art Museum, Salo Art Museum, Kuntsi Museum of Modern Art and Kuopio Art Museum.